state-management/state-machine-react/README.md

 By decoupling state management logic from UI components, **state-machine-react** promotes cleaner, more maintainable, and testable React code.
 Since the state can be modified from within a Command only, this will result in business logic moving out of UI components into command classes.

+### Implementations Example
+- [Sample React project](https://github.com/state-management/react-example) that you can clone.
+It is a fully working example with unit tests, showcasing the use of `state-machine-react` wrapper.

 ---

 ## Features
+###### *State management code, that is lot less scary, easy to read, easy to trace, and very easy to change and unit test.*

 ### **Traceability**:
 This **single most important feature** that we wanted to design correctly is traceability of code.